CyberHD1811/smltime/README.md

 # smltime

+# !
+This package is _NO_ longer supported.
+Please do not use it any longer. !

 ---

 This is a package to create a custom date string and to check if a FullYear is a leapyear or not.